Important Information for 2018 CT & CDT hikers:

 Other popular hikes affected by the CR306 closure are: Lost Lake, Ptarmigan Lake, and Hartenstein Lake.

 With brand new pavement on both sides, road bikers can look forward to an amazing Cottonwood Pass ride in 2019!

 News From: JH Resources, LLP

 September 28, 2018

 Contact: Jordan Williams, JH Resources

 Public Information Officer

 Expect Delays and Road Closures for Travelers

 Roadway sub-excavation is complete and final grade preparation is being performed at the bottom of the pass within the closure east of Denny Creek.
 This work will continue west to the top of the pass.
 Pipe culvert crossing installations continue.
 Conduit installation for the entire east side of the pass will continue on and off for several weeks.
 Traffic will see no more than 20- minute wait times and traffic Control will have signs erected notifying road users of future delays.
-The Colorado Trail and the Continental Divide Trail will remain open once construction starts, but travelers on the Continental Divide Trail cannot access the road.
+The Colorado Trail and the Continental Divide Trail will remain open during construction, but travelers on the Continental Divide Trail cannot access the road.
 The road from the Avalanche Parking Area to the top of the pass will continue to be closed to traffic with a gate across the road.
-No one has access above the parking area or past the gate.
+The traveling public has no access above the parking area or past the gate.